akashdeshpande/100-days-of-code/log.md

 **Thoughts** I have a complex UI in my mind, I don't know how much of it will I be able to execute

+### Day 21: September 12, Monday

+**Today's Progress**: Did more research on tribute page

+**Thoughts** The challenge is harder than I expected it to be, mostly because I'm trying my best to make it look good.

+### Day 22: September 13, Tuesday

+**Today's Progress**: Commited images, made progress on header section

+**Thoughts** The challenge is harder than I expected it to be, mostly because I'm trying my best to make it look good.

 ##### (example to copy from later)
 ### Day x: Month 00, Day